limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 [7654][http-post-form] host: pinkydb   login: pinky1337   password: entry
 ```

-I was able to log in with the credential (`pinky:Passione`).
+The credential (`pinky:Passione`) lets me in.

 ![screenshot-2](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-2.png)

 It's easy to spot the LFI vulnerability with `pageegap.php`.
-[Palindrome](https://en.wikipedia.org/wiki/Palindrome) anyone?
+Also, notice that `pageegap` is a [palindrome](https://en.wikipedia.org/wiki/Palindrome)?

 ![screenshot-3](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-3.png)

-With that in mind, let's see if we can make use of the vulnerability to display `/etc/passwd`.
+With the LFI vulnerability in mind, let's see if we can make use of it to display `/etc/passwd`.

 ```
 # curl http://pinkydb:7654/pageegap.php?1337=/etc/passwd